-- Revise treatment to include input by all disciplines, members, and significant others; - Provide individual counseling; - Contribute to the development of as well as document the initial treatment plan; - Document response to treatment in progress notes at least every 30 days; - Contribute to the development of as well as document reviews of treatment plan every 90 days in the first two years of treatment by the treatment team; and - Conduct in discharge planning as appropriate.
+- 4. Provide individual counseling; - 5.
+Contribute to the development of as well as document the initial treatment plan; - 6.
+Document response to treatment in progress notes at least every 30 days; - 7.
+Contribute to the development of as well as document reviews of treatment plan every 90 days in the first two years of treatment by the treatment team; and - 8.
+Conduct in discharge planning as appropriate.